Katie Connell, United Way of Greater Cleveland: 404.895.5513 and email@example.com

 Stout estimates that since July 2020, Cleveland or Cuyahoga County likely realized economic and fiscal benefits of up to $14 million because of the Right to Counsel in Cleveland Housing Court.

 Read more in this report at www.FreeEvictionHelpResults.org.

 In 2019, Cleveland City Council passed Cleveland’s Right to Counsel ordinance with a recognition that “a lack of legal counsel for low-income tenants with minor children during eviction cases is a violation of a basic human right.”
 Through Cleveland Codified Ordinance 375.12, the city became the first in the Midwest and only fourth in the United States to provide such a right.
 Launched on July 1, 2020, Right to Counsel Cleveland provides a right to free legal representation pursuant to the ordinance.
 This right is delivered to eligible households through a partnership between United Way and Legal Aid.

 About United Way of Greater Cleveland

-Founded in 1913, United Way of Greater Cleveland is a local, independent nonprofit organization dedicated to fighting poverty across the Greater Cleveland area.
-The largest private-sector investor of health and human services, United Way invests in efforts that address poverty using a two-pronged approach.
+Founded in 1900, United Way of Greater Cleveland is a local, independent nonprofit organization dedicated to fighting poverty across the Greater Cleveland area.
+The largest private-sector investor in health and human services, United Way, invests in efforts that address poverty using a two-pronged approach.
 The first prong focuses on the daily issues affecting those living in poverty, the Community Hub for Basic Needs.
-The second drives research and innovation through the Impact Institute, a think tank with an action plan, focused on identifying long-term solutions to break the cycle of poverty.
+The second drives research and innovation through the Impact Institute, a think tank with an action plan focused on identifying long-term solutions to break the cycle of poverty.
 For more information, visit unitedwaycleveland.org and twitter.com/UnitedWayCLE.